mohammaderm/khu_download_center/README.md

 # khu_download_center

-an download center for khu (software, book)
+an simple download center for khu (software, book)

+this is my first django application :)

 > download book, software